-More often than not the quiches I make are lightened up versions which use egg whites, low fat cheese and some sort of pastry crust alternative.
+More often than not the quiches I make are lighter versions that call for egg whites, low fat cheese and a pastry crust alternative.
 But that kind of quiche wasn’t on the menu yesterday!
-This weekend we were in the mood for a smooth, no-holds-barred quiche made with half & half, cheddar cheese, and a flaky scratch crust.
+Instead, we were in the mood for a smooth, no-holds-barred quiche made with half & half, cheddar cheese, and a flaky scratch crust.
 If I’d had bacon in the house I would have added that too.

 Quiche for Two or Three